 Membership in and Representation by the Graduate and Professional Student Association

 The Graduate and Professional Student Association (GPSA) is the representative body for all graduate students, including graduate assistants, and Penn State Law students (University Park campus).

 The GPSA members elect graduate students to serve on the University Faculty Senate, University Park Allocation Committee, Student Insurance Advisory Board (SIAB), Student Insurance Administrative Council (SIAC), University Health Care Advisory Council to the President, and Graduate Council.
 Graduate students are elected to Graduate Council Committees, including the Committee on Research, Committee on Graduate Student and Faculty Issues, and the Joint Curricular Committee.
-In addition, the President of GPSA has regular meetings with the Vice Provost for Graduate Education and Dean of the Graduate School, the Senior Associate Dean of the Graduate School, and the Assistant Dean for Graduate Student Affairs of the Graduate School, and serves on the University Board of Trustees.
+In addition, the President of GPSA has regular meetings with the Vice Provost for Graduate Education and Dean of the Graduate School, the Senior Associate Dean of the Graduate School, and the Associate Dean for Graduate Student Affairs of the Graduate School, and serves on the University Board of Trustees.

 All of the above assure a representative voice in affairs of the University that directly impact graduate and professional students.
 For example, in 2014, the President of the GPSA brought concerns regarding potential increases in the cost of the Student Health Insurance Plan (SHIP) due to implementation of the Affordable Care Act to the attention of University administrators.
 As a result, the University worked with its health insurance consultants and SHIP advisory groups that included graduate student representatives, to renegotiate a new contract and “Platinum” SHIP with modest premium increases.
 In addition, a Student Health Insurance Task Force was appointed and has issued a comprehensive report with recommendations for mechanisms to help mitigate rising costs for health insurance in the future (see Section III).